Muthoni5/Customer-shipping-behaviour/README.md

 This acts as the financial baseline.
 All strategic discussions—growth, segmentation, discount impact—are anchored to total revenue.

 Strategic Value:

-1.Establishes revenue scale
+1. Establishes revenue scale
-2.Supports performance benchmarking
+2. Supports performance benchmarking
-3.Serves as a KPI reference point for executive review
+3. Serves as a KPI reference point for executive review